Malawi is making great strides in overcoming decades of underdevelopment and the growing impact of HIV/AIDS.

 “Prisoners in Maula get food only once a day.
 They usually eat a plate of nsima – ground maize that fills the stomach but doesn’t give many nutrients.
 Beans are an occasional treat.
 Nutrition is so poor that last month MSF had to treat 18 inmates for moderate-to-severe malnutrition.”

-In 2014, a project offering testing for HIV and STIs to truck drivers and commercial sex workers began in Mwanza and Zalewa, near the border with Mozambique, More than 300 sex workers and 50 truck drivers were tested.
+The ‘corridor’ project continued in 2015, offering testing for HIV and other sexually transmitted infections to truck drivers and sex workers in Mwanza and Zalewa, near the border with Mozambique.